wq/wq/docs/app/outbox.js.md

 #### `outbox.save(data, [options], [noSend])`

-`outbox.save()` takes the form data as a simple JavaScript object (see above) and an optional object array, and creates an outbox item.
+`outbox.save()` takes the form data as a simple JavaScript object (see above) and an optional `options` object, and creates an outbox item.
 Unless `noSend` is set to true, an attempt will be made immediately to sync the outbox item to the server.

-The options object can have one or more of the following set:
+The `options` object can have one or more of the following set:

 name | purpose
 -----|---------
+`url`| URL to post to (relative to the base `service` URL).
+If unset, it is assumed that the base `service` URL can handle form submissions itself.  [wq/app.js] will set this from the `action` of the submitted form.
-`url`| URL to post to (relative to the base `service` URL) `modelConf` | The configuration for a corresponding model that should be updated when this item is synced.
-Set automatically by [wq/app.js].
+`modelConf` | The configuration for a corresponding model that should be updated when this item is synced.
+This is set automatically by [wq/app.js] by resolving the `url` to a configured model.
-`method` | HTTP method to use when posting the data (`PUT`, `POST`, etc.)
+`method` | HTTP method to use when posting the data (`PUT`, `POST`, etc.).
+The default is `POST`, but [wq/app.js] will automatically use `PUT` when updating an existing model model instance.
-`csrftoken` | Converted to the HTTP header `X-CSRFToken`.
-Set automatically by [wq/app.js].
-`id` | The id of an existing outbox item to modify, if any `preserve` | A list of fields to preserve in the existing item
+`id` | The outbox id of a previous form submission that hasn't yet been synced.
+This option makes it possible to allow the user to review and edit outbox items before they are synced to the server.
+It can be set automatically by [wq/app.js] if `data-wq-outbox-id` is set on the `<form>`.
+`preserve` | A list of fields to preserve in the existing outbox item.
+This option can be used with `id` to avoid overwriting hard-to-set fields like file uploads and GPS coordinates.
+It can be automatically set by [wq/app.js] if `data-wq-preserve` is set on the `<form>`.
+See the [Species Tracker code](https://github.com/powered-by-wq/species.wq.io/blob/master/templates/report_edit.html) for an example.

+`outbox.save()` returns a `Promise` that will resolve to the outbox item, after a sync attempt (or immediately, if `noSend` is set).

 ```javascript
 $form.submit(function() {